fdshams/Registering-users-in-AAA-Server-automatically/README.md

-# Customer Registration and IP Management Script
+# Customer Registration Automation via Selenium and IP Management Script

 **Customer Registration and IP Management Script**

-This Python script automates the process of customer registration, IP address assignment, and password generation.
-It interacts with a browser using Selenium to register customer details in an online system (referred to as "AAA system").
+This project automates the process of registering new customers into a web-based AAA (Authentication, Authorization, Accounting) system using Selenium WebDriver and Python.
 Additionally, it handles the assignment of IP addresses from a pool stored in an Excel workbook and updates the pool with newly assigned IPs.

+It includes functionality to:

+Assign IP addresses (automatically or manually)

+Parse and format customer data

+Generate secure PPPoE passwords

+Interact with a browser to input data into the AAA web interface

+Maintain and update an Excel-based IP address pool

+**What is AAA?**

+AAA stands for:

+Authentication – Verifies the identity of a user (e.g., using username and password).

+Authorization – Determines what resources or services a user is permitted to access.

+Accounting – Logs user activity for billing or auditing purposes.

+In ISP or telecom environments, AAA systems manage customer sessions for services like broadband or PPPoE internet.
+This script automates new account registration on such systems.

 ## Features
 - **Browser Automation**: Uses Selenium WebDriver to automate browser interactions for customer registration.